plblum/jivs/docs/API/Data_Type_Support/DataTypeFormatters_Service.md

 ## Registering a DataTypeFormatter
 The `DataTypeFormatterService` where you register `DataTypeFormatters`.
-Like all services, this is part of the `JivsService` and can be configured in your `createJivsServices()` function.
+Like all services, this is part of the `JivsService` and can be configured in the `registerDataTypeFormatters()` function of your `create_JivsServices.ts` file.
 ```ts
 services.dataTypeFormatterService.register(new MyDataTypeFormatter());
 ```